Schubert Jonckheer & Kolbe is a leading plaintiffs' class action and shareholder derivative law firm, focusing on consumer and financial fraud.

 - In re Zynga Shareholder Derivative Litigation, No. CGC-12-522934 (Cal.
 Super.
 Ct.).
 Lead Counsel in derivative action alleging insider trading and breaches of fiduciary duty in connection with its IPO.

-- In re The Home Depot, Inc. Shareholder Derivative Litigation, No. 15-cv-2999-TWT (N.D.
-Ga.).
-Co-Lead Counsel in derivative action alleging breaches of fiduciary duty concerning data breach.
+- In re Fitbit, Inc. Stockholder Derivative Litigation, No. 2017-402-JRS (Del.
+Ch.).
+Co-Lead Counsel in shareholder derivative action alleging insider trading and breaches of fiduciary duty against Fitbit's officers and directors.

 From false advertising to defective products, we are committed to protecting consumer rights.
 Are you being overcharged on late fees by your landlord?
 Does your hard drive have a fatal flaw that causes data loss?
 Is that food product really all-natural organic?
 We're here to help.